 Our NICU is fully equipped with state-of-the-art technology to give every at-risk newborn the best possible care.
 Patient care strategies within the NICU include infant therapy and high frequency ventilation for preemies with breathing disorders.

 Our team utilizes both a ground and air transport system to bring patients to our intensive care environment.
-Approximately 40 percent of birthing mothers at the UK Hospital are considered high risk; 20 percent of their infants are low birth weight and are admitted to the NICU.
+Approximately 40 percent of birthing mothers at the UK HealthCare are considered high risk; 20 percent of their infants are low birth weight and are admitted to the NICU.
 About 50 percent of the NICU admissions come from our own delivery service.
 The remainder of our infants are transported by the nurse clinician Neonatal Transport Team.

-The neonatal transport team utilizes the Kentucky Children's Hospital ambulance, a mobile neonatal unit, and serves as a regional neonatal transport center serving Eastern and Central Kentucky.
+The neonatal/pediatric emergency transport team utilizes the Kentucky Children's Hospital ambulance, a mobile neonatal unit, and serves as a regional neonatal transport center serving Eastern and Central Kentucky.
 Infants with low birth weight are brought immediately to our NICU by helicopter or ambulance.
 An experienced team of nurses and doctors who specialize in caring for high-risk newborns travel with every patient, so help is always close by.